michaelkirk/georust_book/src/join-the-party.md

 ## Filtered Water

-We have these two different data sources — drinking fountains and parks.
-Solving spatial problems often involves finding ways to stir things up.
+Solving spatial problems often involves setting up a sort of [meet cute](https://en.wikipedia.org/wiki/Meet_cute) scenario between different data sources.
+Similar to the will-they-or-won't-they dynamic between Rachel and Ross, we have our own relationship (between drinking fountains and parks) that we need to explore.
 Let's see how many of these parks contain at least one of these drinking fountains.

 <header class="codeblock-header">Count MultiPolygons That Contain at Least One Point</header>